What does the Thrive Deal mean for me?

 Your Tenancy Agreement sets out details of the repairs that you are responsible for and those which Thrive will fix.

 Tenancy agreements can be different so don’t assume that yours is the same as your neighbours’.
-If it is not set out in your Tenancy Agreement, reference our online reporting tool to understand what is your responsibility.
+If it is not set out in your Tenancy Agreement, reference our online repairs tool to understand what your responsibilities are.

 Can I make alterations to my home?